 Register a Thing (Device): Go to the "Manage" tab, click "Things," and create a new thing.

-Generate Certificates and Keys: In the "Interact" tab, create a certificate for secure connection.
+Generate Certificates and Keys: In the "Interact" tab, create a certificate for a secure connection.
 Download the certificate, private key, and root CA.

 Attach a Policy: Define permissions for your device by attaching a policy.